fleetdm/fleet/docs/Using Fleet/MDM-commands.md

 </plist>
 ```

-To restart a Windows host, we'll use the "Reboot" command documented by Windows [here](https://learn.microsoft.com/en-us/windows/client-management/mdm/reboot-csp).
+To restart a Windows host, we'll use the "Reboot" command documented by Microsoft [here](https://learn.microsoft.com/en-us/windows/client-management/mdm/reboot-csp).

 The `restart-device.xml` file will have this payload instead: